 Singing in the Rain: Weathering the Storm of Dementia with Humor, Love, & Patience is a book about dementia caregiving that is meant to be an emotional outlet for caregivers of loved ones newly diagnosed.
 It also introduces them to valuable skills and ways of looking at behavior that will be helpful in their situation.
-They decided to publish their e-mails so that other caregivers would not feel so alone and isolated, and would realize that they too are doing the best that they can given the trying circumstances!
+We decided to publish our e-mails so that other caregivers would not feel so alone and isolated, and would realize that they too are doing the best that they can given the trying circumstances!

 Once you begin, it will be hard for you to put it down!

 How do I get a copy of the book?